How to Make Your Music Loud

 The one and the only way that you’re going to be able to increase the perceived loudness of your track is by reducing its overall dynamic range.
 This means that the difference between the loudest elements and quietest elements needs to be reduced.

-Disclaimer: I'm aware that many streaming services normalize and compress audio based off of LUFS which essentially removes the need to achieve loudness, but many of my clients still want their music loud, so this is how you do it!
+Disclaimer: Many streaming services normalize and compress audio based on LUFS levels, which essentially removes the need to achieve loudness, but many of my clients still want their music loud, so this is how you do it!

 If you’ve ever read textbooks on mixing, they tell you that dynamics are great and that some elements in your song should be quiet, while others should be loud.
 With EDM, this holds true, but to a much finer degree than you may think.
 You want main elements such as your lead synths to be louder than less prominent elements, but only slightly.
 The challenge here is getting the elements of your song to do this while remaining incredibly close in level.